Generating and Scheduling Reports

 To view an automatically-generated report:

-1. Wait until the scheduled time has passed
+- Wait until the scheduled time has passed.

-3. Navigate to the output folder specified in the schedule and open the appropriate file to view your finished report.
+- Navigate to the output folder specified in the Schedule and open the appropriate file.

 Using Forms in Schedules

-You can use forms in a schedule, inside HTML files.
-Values of input elements, such as HTML select elements, are converted to JSON and attached to the Batch Variable (without overriding any other existing batch variables).
-You can then use JSON macros in ReportMagic to extract the values from your report.
+You can use forms in a Schedule inside HTML files.
+Values of input elements (such as HTML select elements) are converted to JSON and attached to the Batch Variable without overriding any other existing batch variables.
+You can then use JSON macros in ReportMagic to extract the values in your report.

-Remember that Schedules that use forms can only be run with the Run button (and cannot be scheduled).
+Schedules that use forms can only be run with the Run Now button and cannot be scheduled to run at a set time.

 About the HTML File

-• In the report variables, these will be represented as a JArray (in normal mode) or a semi-colon separated string (in legacy mode)
+multipleattribute.- In report variables, these will be represented as a JArray (in normal mode) or a semicolon-separated string (in legacy mode).

-• All button elements will be automatically disabled, except buttons where the type is 'submit' or 'reset'
+- All button elements will be automatically disabled, except buttons of type

 Here is an example form, which must be saved in a .html file: